Mean Value Inequalities and Characterizations of Sobolev spaces on graded groups: Introduction

 The same property holds for $S^{(2)}_\s$ in the range $0<\s<2$ (see \cite[Section 2.3]{Strichartz}).

-The first assertion in Strichartz's theorem (i.e. \eqref{stric_in euclud}) was later generalized in \cite{CRTN} to the setting of unimodular Lie groups endowed with a system of vector filds that satisfy the Hörmander condition (see \cite[Theorem 5]{CRTN}), and also to Riemannian manifolds.
+The first assertion in Strichartz's theorem (i.e. \eqref{stric_in euclud}) was later generalized in \cite{CRTN} to the setting of unimodular Lie groups endowed with a system of vector fields satisfying the Hörmander condition (see \cite[Theorem 5]{CRTN}), and also to Riemannian manifolds. {Also, in the case of stratified groups, it was first studied in \cite{Bohnke} using a different technique.}

-We will prove Strichartz's characterization of Sobolev potential spaced in the context of graded Lie groups.
+We will prove Strichartz's characterization of Sobolev potential spaces in the context of graded Lie groups.

 \begin{theorem} Let $\G$ be a graded group.
 Consider the functionals

 and

 where $\Delta^2_y f(x)$ is the second order difference